DCB Bank

-DCB Bank Limited is a private sector scheduled commercial bank in India.
+DCB Bank Limited is a private sector scheduled commercial bank headquartered in Lower Parel, Mumbai, whose origin date back to 1930s in India.
 It is amongst the new generation banks that received the scheduled commercial bank license from the bank regulator, Reserve Bank of India.
 DCB Bank received the licence on 31 May 1995.

 A professional management team guided by the Board of Directors runs the Bank.
 DCB Bank’s business segments include Retail, micro-SME, SME, mid-Corporate, Agriculture, Commodities, Government, Public Sector, Indian Banks, Co-operative Banks and Non Banking Finance Companies (NBFC).
 It has approximately 2.5 million customers.

 The Aga Khan Fund for Economic Development (AKFED) is the promoter of the Bank with around 15% stake.
 Public shareholding under the Resident Individual category is approximately 34.44%.

 History

-DCB Bank Limited has 451 branches across India, as on 30 September 2024, and has operations within the India geography.
+DCB Bank Limited has 480 branches across India, as on 30th June 2026, and has operations within the India geography.

 It is publicly listed in India on the Bombay Stock Exchange and National Stock Exchange respectively.
 DCB Bank offered shares to the public by an initial public offering (IPO) in 2006.

 Historically, DCB Bank's origin from Maharashtra, India was the outcome of the merger between Ismailia Co-operative Bank Limited and the Masalawala Co-operative Bank to form Development Co-operative Bank.
 This changed to Development Credit Bank upon grant of the scheduled bank license by the Reserve Bank of India in May 1995.

 In 2013, early 2014 the Reserve Bank of India approved the name change to DCB Bank Ltd..
 DCB Bank is the contemporary identity, registered entity, and corporate logo.

+In September 2021, the Securities and Exchange Board of India (SEBI) disposed of proceeding concerning trading in DCB Bank's stock prior to its October 2015 branch expansion announcement, following a settlement application.

+As of 2026, the promoter group, comprising the Aga Khan Fund for Economic Development (AKFED) and Platinum Jubilee Investments ltd, holds a 16.24% equity stake in the bank.

+On March 9, 2026, DCB Bank approved the appointment of Pushan Mahapatra as an Additional and Non-Executive (Independent) Director for a three-year term effective March10, 2026.